-The civil service application can be submitted online or sent directly to the Office of Employment and Examinations.
+The civil service application can be submitted online.
 With your application, please include (in a cover letter or e-mail) the classifications in which you are interested.

 The Office of Employment and Examinations screens your application materials to determine if you meet the minimum qualifications and are eligible to take the examination for a specific classification(s).
 You do not need to be present for the screening, but it is in your best interest to provide a phone number or email address in case the employment counselor has questions about your materials.

 Screening is a process by which the Office of Employment and Examinations ensures, based on the application materials you have provided, that you meet the minimum qualifications for the EIU civil service job classifications you have selected.